Nicolelam8891/nicolelam8891/README.md

  ##  🎋More info about me🎋

-I am a first-generation Asian American who strives to make a difference!
-I graduated from the University of California, Berkeley and received my Bachelor of Science in Nursing at Regis University through an accelerated 11-month program.
-I am fluent in Vietnamese, can speak conversational Cantonese, and currently learning Mandarin, Chinese.
-My hobbies include playing piano 🎹 and tennis 🎾!
-I chose to go into tech with the goal of making a difference in this world through coding!
+I'm thrilled to share a bit about my journey, one that's taken me from the world of healthcare to the exciting realm of technology.
+As a first-generation Asian American, my academic roots were planted at the University of California, Berkeley.
+My passion for healthcare led me to Regis University, where I completed an accelerated 11-month Bachelor of Science in Nursing.
+I'm fluent in Vietnamese, conversational in Cantonese, and currently learning Mandarin, Chinese.
+My hobbies include piano 🎹 and tennis 🎾.
+My healthcare journey began as an inpatient and outpatient nurse.
+During those enriching years, I had a close ally: the EPIC charting system.
+Working with EPIC was a revelation.
+It not only streamlined my nursing tasks but also played a pivotal role in reducing medical errors and preventing adverse effects.
+Whether at the bedside or in the clinic, I saw firsthand how technology made my life easier as a nurse, as long as I spent the time to learn more about the system.

+I also worked closely with MyChart, another EPIC resource, to demonstrate how technology could empower patients, making health management accessible at their fingertips.
+This exposure sparked a profound appreciation for technology and its potential to transform lives.

+That's why I decided to pivot my career, steering towards the tech world with a mission to make a difference through coding!

+Currently, I'm honing my skills at the Turing School of Software & Design.
+It's a 7-month intensive program, and I've just wrapped up Mod 3.
+Next up, Mod 4!
+Here, in the front-end program, I'm delving into React, JavaScript, HTML, CSS, and much more!

+I'm excited about this new chapter, where I aim to blend my healthcare insights with tech innovation to create impactful solutions and create code that can save lives!
 <br></br>
-I am currently attending Turing School of Software & Design and recently completed Mod 3 and will be moving onto Mod 4 soon!
-Turing is a 7-month intensive program.
-I am currently in the front-end program, learning React, Javascript, HTML and CSS.

  <details>
   <br></br>